flux-web/flux-web/README.md

 # Flux-web

-> If you don't know what "GitOps" is then I highly encourage you to read [Weavework blog](https://www.weave.works/technologies/gitops/) and [Flux](https://github.com/fluxcd/flux) to implement it.
+> If you don't know what *GitOps* is then I highly encourage you to read [Weavework blog](https://www.weave.works/technologies/gitops/) and [Flux](https://github.com/fluxcd/flux) for the implemention.

 Flux-web is used for manuall actions against flux api:
 * List current workload
 * Workload's version promotion or rollback